SELC, partners intervene to defend Atlantic coast from seismic blasting More »

 Tourism and fishing—both commercial and recreational—are the economic backbone of hundreds of communities along our coasts.

-The environmental impacts of offshore drilling and its accompanying infrastructure and refineries onshore were well known even before the BP Gulf disaster.
+The environmental impacts of offshore drilling and its accompanying infrastructure and refineries onshore were well known even before the BP Deepwater Horizon disaster in the Gulf of Mexico.
 Ocean rigs routinely spill and leak oil—and sometimes blow out.

 Even without a major spill, the industrialization and infrastructure associated with drilling—the rigs, refineries, pipelines, traffic, and routine spills and accidents—would irreparably change our coastal communities and economies.

 Even though they are closely related, offshore drilling is regulated separately from seismic testing, a process of using loud airguns to test the ocean floor for fuels.
 So despite the recent decision to protect the Southeast from offshore drilling, the oil and gas industry continues to push seismic testing and the federal government is currently considering applications for seismic testing in the Atlantic.

 Seismic testing is a means to one end: offshore oil and gas development, and it is widely opposed by residents, businesses, and local governments up and down the East Coast.
 There is absolutely no reason to allow seismic testing, harmful on its own, when the Atlantic coast has overwhelmingly rejected offshore drilling.
 SELC continues to work alongside coastal communities to ensure seismic testing does not move forward.

 The South has too much to lose and too little to gain by opening up the Southeast coast and eastern Gulf to offshore oil drilling.
 Instead SELC advocates increased energy efficiency and development of clean, renewable energy sources like offshore wind and solar.

 For more information and to get involved, visit ProtectOurCoastNow.com.

 Southern Groups Intervene to Defend Atlantic Coast from Seismic Blasting